Blu & Exile

-Blu & Exile are an American hip hop duo, formed in 2007, composed of rapper Blu and hip hop producer Exile.
+Blu & Exile are an American hip-hop duo, formed in 2007, composed of rapper Blu and hip-hop producer Exile.

 History

-Blu and Exile first met in the mid-2000s while Blu was serving as a hype man for various hip hop groups including Slum Village, Platinum Pied Pipers, and Exile's own group, Emanon.
+Blu and Exile first met in the mid-2000s while Blu was serving as a hype man for various hip-hop groups including Slum Village, Platinum Pied Pipers, and Exile's own group, Emanon.
 He was personally introduced to Exile through Emanon's other member, Aloe Blacc.
 In 2007, Blu & Exile released their debut album, Below the Heavens, which was described by XXL as "one of 2007's most celebrated hip-hop releases".
 In 2012, the duo released their second album, Give Me My Flowers While I Can Still Smell Them.
 In 2017, the duo released In the Beginning: Before the Heavens, deleted tracks from Below the Heavens.
 Their next release, the True & Livin' EP was released May 24, 2019.
 On July 17, 2020, Blu & Exile released their third album, Miles: From An Interlude Called Life (or Miles for short), coinciding with the 13th anniversary of Below the Heavens.
+The duo released Time Heals Everything on April 20, 2026.